bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 #### Statistical testing

-To assess statistical significance of multivariate distance and contrasts, group-level Monte-Carlo non-parametric statistical testing using 10000 permutations was conducted on searchlight distance maps with Threshold-Free-Cluster-Enhancement correction and thresholded at $p<.05$ (with confidence interval $\pm.0044$ for 10000 permutations) with a minimum cluster size of 25 features.
+To assess statistical significance of multivariate distance and contrasts, group-level Monte-Carlo non-parametric statistical testing using 10000 permutations was conducted on searchlight distance maps with Threshold-Free-Cluster-Enhancement (TFCE) correction and thresholded at $p<.05$ (with confidence interval $\pm.0044$ for 10000 permutations) with a minimum cluster size of 25 features.

 The MVPA analysis was done using the PyMVPA software [@hanke_pymvpa_2009] package with additional development of custom samples extraction, cross-validation scheme, Searchlight and measures to adapt to the study design and data.

 ## Results

+We first measured the searchlight patterns cross-validated Mahalanobis distance between consolidated and between new sequences across subjects.
+This unbiased measure, when consistently larger than zero, assesses that pattern of activity significantly differs between conditions.
+Therefore we tested for significant difference from zero using sign-flipping Monte-Carlo non-parametric testing with TFCE.
+To excerpt the network that discriminate sequences at both stages of learning, we then submitted these results to a minimum-statistic conjunction.
-For both new and consolidated sequences (@fig:new_cons_crossnobis_tfce_map), a conjunction statistic reveals a large network with differentiated patterns of activity, including primary visual cortex that processes the visual instructions, as well as posterior parietal, primary and supplementary motor, premotor and dorsolateral prefrontal cortices.
+It reveals a large network (@fig:new_cons_crossnobis_tfce_map) with differentiated patterns of activity, including primary visual cortex that processes the visual instructions, as well as posterior parietal, primary and supplementary motor, premotor and dorsolateral prefrontal cortices.
 When looking at separate results, subcortical regions also show differing activity patterns, including ipsilateral cerebellum, bilateral thalamus, hippocampus and striatum (@fig:new_crossnobis_tfce_map,@fig:cons_crossnobis_tfce_map).

 ![Group searchlight conjunction map cross-validated Mahalanobis distance within new and consolidated sequences (z-score thresholded at p<.05 TFCE-cluster-corrected) ](../../results/crossnobis_tfce/new_cons_conj_crossnobis_tfce_map.pdf){#fig:new_cons_conj_crossnobis_tfce_map}

+In order to evaluate the changes in sequence representation during consolidation, we submitted searchlight pattern distance maps from all subjects to pairwise t-test between consolidated and new sequences using permutation testing with TFCE (@fig:contrast_cons-new_crossnobis_tfce_map).
-When contrasting the multivariate distance between consolidated and unconsolidated sequences ( @fig:contrast_cons-new_crossnobis_tfce_map) higher discriminability or representation is found in bilateral putamen, contralateral caudate nuclei, thalamus, ventral and dorsal premotor, supplementary motor and dorsolateral prefrontal cortices for consolidated sequences.
+Higher discriminability or representation is found in bilateral putamen, contralateral caudate nuclei, thalamus, ventral and dorsal premotor, supplementary motor and dorsolateral prefrontal cortices for consolidated sequences.
 Conversely, the representation strength decreases for consolidated sequences in bilateral hippocampus and ipsilateral body of the caudate nuclei.

 ![Group searchlight contrasts of cross-validated Mahalanobis distance between consolidated and unconsolidated sequences (z-score thresholded at p<.05 TFCE-cluster-corrected) ](../../results/crossnobis_tfce/contrast_cons_new_crossnobis_tfce_map.pdf){#fig:contrast_cons-new_crossnobis_tfce_map}